poornalayam/poornalayam-web-hugo/content/home/swamijis-message.md

 The mastery of any subject is possible only through the guidance of a teacher.
 A thorough understanding of our philosophical texts also calls for such guidance.
 By listening to an acharya consistently and for a length of time, we gain an in-depth knowledge of our Vedantic scriptures, which enlighten us on ethics and the reality of our mind, emotions, the world and the divine.

 For the benefit of ardent seekers, the Vedanta classes, in their entirety, have been put up in this website.
-As on date there are more than 1600 classes and the ongoing classes are also being uploaded to the website, on a regular basis.
+Totally 2170 Audio Classes and 198 Video Classes are uploaded to the website.

 The classes have been uploaded in a certain order with the intent of making it easier for seekers, at every stage of learning, to understand the central theme of Vedanta.
 It will be beneficial, if one listens to the classes as per the guidance given below.